jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 def predict(self, input):
 ```

-If the input adapter is configured as in the example above, and send the following value to the model: `[[5,4,3,2]]`, the result will be equivalent to running `np.array([[5, 4, 3, 2]], dtype=np.int32).reshape(2, 2)`.
+When the input adapter is configured as shown (in the above example), if the model receives the value `[[5,4,3,2]]`, the output will be equivalent to running `np.array([[5, 4, 3, 2]], dtype=np.int32).reshape(2, 2)`.

 The `NumpyOutputAdapter` converts the returned output array directly to JSON without changing its structure.
-For example, if the model returns this Numpy array: `np.array([[5, 4, 3, 2]], dtype=np.int32).reshape(2, 2)`, it will get converted to: `[[5, 4], [3, 2]]`.
+For example, if the model returns this Numpy array:

+`np.array([[5, 4, 3, 2]], dtype=np.int32).reshape(2, 2)`,

+it will be converted to: `[[5, 4], [3, 2]]`.

-Starting from Sdk version 0.9.87 it will return numpy binary format .
+Starting from SDK version 0.9.87 it will return Numpy binary format .

 ## Default Output

-Using `DefaultOutputAdapter` multiple result formats can be returned from a single model.
-The adapter will automatically detect the type of the returned value.
+The `DefaultOutputAdapter` enables returning multiple result formats from a single model.
+The adapter  automatically detects the type of the returned value.

 ```
 from frogml.sdk.model.adapters import DefaultOutputAdapter, ImageInputAdapter